Pay-per-article service coming to Twitter

-SAN FRANCISCO (WIVB) — Elon Musk’s takeover of Twitter has been nothing short of controversial, dividing users over topics of subscription, verification and content.
+SAN FRANCISCO (WIVB) – Elon Musk’s takeover of Twitter has been controversial, dividing users over topics of subscription, verification and content.

 But the business magnate, whose leadership extends to Tesla and SpaceX as well, believes an upcoming change “should be a major win-win for both media orgs & the public.”